icfnext/aem-groovy-extension/README.md

 ## Requirements

-* AEM 6.0  running on localhost:4502 (versions 0.8.x and above)
+* AEM 6.1 running on localhost:4502 (versions 1.x and above)
+* Versions 0.8.x - 0.9.x are compatible with AEM 6.0.
 * Versions 0.7.x and below are compatible with CQ 5.6
 * [Maven](http://maven.apache.org/) 3.x